FraktalDeFiDAO/Arbitrum-sequencer-decoder/README.md

 To begin implementation:
 1. Familiarize yourself with the [Git Workflow](GIT_WORKFLOW.md) and development standards
+2. Review the [Project Plan](PROJECT_PLAN.md) for a detailed roadmap
-2. Create the directory structure as outlined in `CLAUDE.md`
+3. Create the directory structure as outlined in `CLAUDE.md`
-3. Implement the decoder packages following the specifications in `agent_docs/`
+4. Implement the decoder packages following the specifications in `agent_docs/`
-4. Use the test data in `testdata/sequencer/` for validation
+5. Use the test data in `testdata/sequencer/` for validation
-5. Follow the build and testing guidelines in `agent_docs/build_and_test.md`
+6. Follow the build and testing guidelines in `agent_docs/build_and_test.md`